michaelrommel/nvim-silicon/README.md

 ### Integrating with the Windows Subsystem for Linux

-There are now two new options `wslclipboard` and `wslclipboardcopy`, which allow to send code images to the Windows clipboard, even though `nvim` runs inside the WSL, and without installing an X server on Windows and `xclip` on linux.
+There are now two new options `wslclipboard` and `wslclipboardcopy`, which allow to send code images to the Windows clipboard, even though `nvim` runs inside the WSL, and without installing an X server on Windows and `xclip` on Linux.

 The complete rabbit hole journey of this endeavor deserved it's own [description](./docs/wsl2-clipboard.md)